Tendon Injury

 How Tendon Injury is Diagnosed

-Diagnosing a tendon injury involves:
+Diagnosing a tendon injury typically involves a combination of:

-Imaging studies:
+Imaging Tests:

 Treatment Options for Tendon Injury

-PRP (Platelet-Rich Plasma) Therapy
+PRP (Platelet-Rich Plasma) Therapy:

 PRP therapy involves drawing a small amount of your own blood, concentrating the platelets, and injecting them back into the affected joint.
 This helps promote healing, reduce inflammation, and regenerate damaged tissues.

-BMC (Bone Marrow Concentrate) Therapy
+BMC (Bone Marrow Concentrate) Therapy:

 BMC therapy involves aspiration of bone marrow from body (Iliac Crest), concentrating the cells, and injecting them into the affected joint.
 These stem cells promote tissue regeneration and cartilage repair.